cherrypy/cherrypy/sphinx/source/appendix/faq.rst

 =================================

   * How do I serve multiple domains on one host?
-      You can use the virtual host filter as described [wiki:VirtualPathFilter here].
+      You can use the :class:`cherrypy._cpdispatch.VirtualHost` dispatcher.

   * Does CherryPy support https?
       CherryPy has built-in SSL support as of 3.0.0beta.
-See the `ssl_*` properties of :mod:`_cpserver`.
+See the `ssl_*` properties of :mod:`cherrypy._cpserver`.

       Earlier versions do not have built-in SSL support, but Tim Evans has written a module called `SslCherry <http://tools.cherrypy.org/wiki/SSLWithM2Crypto>`_